aqt21/iQuiz/README.md

 iQuiz part 2 done
 Extra Credit:
-Swipe left progresses quizzes
+Swipe right to go to next scene
-Swipe right returns back to main screen
+Swipe left to abandon quiz and return to list